amandaleee/rectangles-drawing/readme.md

   ..* find the slope of this line = rise over run. (change in the y value)/(change in the x value) ..* var slope =  (mouseupY - mousedownY) / (mouseupX - mousedownX);

+* set innerhmtl of the one you're viewing to the one you saved. for each saved one.

+add fb/google oath last.
+save these innerhtml in cookies if they're allowed to be that big; otehrwise, use localstorage. name the saved layout - return to the saved layout. this is going to be in a cookie - if it can manage that html, cool, then there are key/value pair - key is name, value is the innerhtml

+sessionStorage.setItem("key", "value");

+var layouts = JSON.parse(localStorage.getItem('layouts'));
+localStorage.setItem("layouts",JSON.stringify([]));
+//the
+localStorage.get

+store array, pull array.

+layouts.push({'My cool layout': document.querySelector('theelement').innerHTML});
+// put the new layout into the array as an object w key value pair. localStorage.setItem("layouts", JSOT.stringify(layouts));
+var layouts = var layouts = JSON.parse(localStorage.getItem('layouts'));

+click on a name, search for the name in the localstorage array, load it.

+document.querySelector("#canvas").innerHTML = layouts[0]; //

+socket.io/node - broadcast/emit
+emit - type of message,